Doctoral College Research Enhancement Fund

 - The latest date in the 2025/26 financial year for consideration of a PSB award is the end of April 2026.
 This is to ensure that all payments due can be paid to successful applicants before the financial year end (by 31 July 2026).
 This means eligible students must have their thesis under examination or plan to submit by end of April 2026.
 Please note that the last date for applications for those due to submit in April 2026 will be by the 30th March 2026.

-- Applicants are to submit their application for a PSB award within 3 months of their submission deadline.
+- Applicants must submit their PSB award application within the 3 months leading up to their submission deadline.
 If you list a submission date that is prior to the date published in S3P, we will contact your supervisor to confirm your intended submission date and verify that satisfactory progress has been made and that you are within 3 months of submission.

 - Payments begin after the Doctoral College receives confirmation of submission and the student’s registration status is updated to “under examination” (may take up to two weeks).